Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Mom, I came with you here,
 but I’d rather be outside.
 With Wind.”

+@background:
+texture, wall with a leaden roof

+@image:
+Sophie standing at the foot of wide stone church steps, looking toward the sunny alley beyond.

+--
+sophie_paused: page, portrait-oriented, image
+--
+@text:
 Her mother paused.
 Sophie grinned.

 “I think Sundays are windier than other days,